 With the Internet of Things and smart technologies advancing at lightning speed, hotels can realize both energy savings and guest satisfaction, and the ability to tie multiple technologies into one platform is becoming more desirable by hotel owners and brands alike, according to Chad Burow, director of sales for Telkonet.

-Hilton’s Connected Room initiative is a prime example.
-The platform features voice-enabled control with devices like Amazon's Alexa that allow guests to change the room temperature, turn lights on/off and easily change the channel on the television.These types of requests extend beyond the guestroom, too.
+Many hotels are implementing voice-technology platforms in their guestroom.
+The platform can feature voice-enabled control with devices like Amazon's Alexa that allow guests to change the room temperature, turn lights on/off and easily change the channel on the television.These types of requests extend beyond the guestroom, too.
 Guests may use voice-enabled controls to make dinner reservations or find out what nearby events are taking place over the weekend.